moontemplar212/Testing/TestingTypes.md

 > &ensp; return a + b;<br>
 >}<br>

-The above function is a simple sum of two elements a and b.
+This function sums two elements a and b.
 The scope of the function is that it takes two inputs and returns one output.
 There are no outside dependencies such as global variables or reliance on other functions.

 Unit testing tends to be simple as it only deals with single functions.
+The corresponding tests should be short, to the point and self-documenting as the complexity is low.

 ### Integration testing:
   * Groupings of individual code actions